College of Idaho: Do More in Four (2025-present)

+As the result of discussion with donors, the college's board, faculty, and students, the "Do More in Four" curriculum was introduced.
+This curriculum differs wildly from the previous PEAK curriculum, as it requires more general education classes in what is called "Coyote Core."
+This curriculum emphasizes a four-day school week, from Monday through Thursday, where Fridays should be utilized for meetings with professors, internships, and college athletics; four 4-credit classes per semester rather than the previous five 3-credit classes per semester; and, the possibility, in select fields, of completing both a Bachelor's and Master's degree in the span of four years, while retaining undergraduate scholarships and grants.

 Student life

-The college has more than 50 student clubs and organizations, with an active student government, the Associated Students of The College of Idaho and emphasizes diversity in cultures(ASCI) and strong intramural and club sports programs.
-Intramural sports include: basketball, soccer, softball and flag football.
+The college has more than 50 student clubs and organizations, with an active student government, the Associated Students of The College of Idaho (ASCI) emphasize diversity in cultures, and strong intramural and club sports programs.
+Intramural sports include: basketball, soccer, softball, rugby, volleyball and flag football.

 The college's Outdoor Program takes advantage of Idaho's geography and include backpacking, hiking, fly fishing, camping, winter camping, snowshoeing, kayaking, rafting, rock climbing, backcountry skiing, inner tubing, and stargazing.
 The Outdoor Program leads week-long trips during the breaks between terms and after midterms.

-Other student organizations include Amnesty International, TERRA, Campus Ministries, the Gender and Sexuality Campus Alliance, Finance Club, etc. Some of the most popular clubs include the Association of Latin American Students, the International Student Organization, and African Friends, Relative, Others.

-The college has one fraternity, Sigma Chi and three sororities: Kappa Alpha Theta, Kappa Kappa Gamma, and Sigma Epsilon.
+The college has one fraternity (Sigma Chi) and two sororities (Kappa Alpha Theta and Kappa Kappa Gamma), but has historically had more.

 Athletics

-The College of Idaho (CofI) athletic teams are called the Coyotes (or Yotes).
+The College of Idaho athletic teams are called the Coyotes (or Yotes).
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Cascade Collegiate Conference (CCC) for most of its sports since the 1993–94 academic year; while its football team competes in the Frontier Conference, its men's lacrosse team competes in the Pacific Northwest Collegiate Lacrosse League (PNCLL), its men's and women's skiing competes in the Northwest Collegiate Ski Conference (NWCSC) of the United States Collegiate Ski and Snowboard Association (USCSA), and its competitive swimming team competes as an Independent.

 CofI competes in 20 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, skiing, soccer, swimming & diving and track & field; while women's sports include basketball, cross country, golf, skiing, soccer, softball, swimming & diving, tennis, track & field and volleyball.